NiGinChi/SheCodesPlus_WeatherApp/README.md

-This code is developed as part as the SheCodesPlus workshop.
+This code is developed as part of the SheCodesPlus workshop.